basilelkhalifa/Search-Algorithms/Simple 8-puzzle game/Readme.txt

-In the simple 8 puzzle problem, the breadth-first search algorithm is used to find the goal state.
-The algorithm uses the library "tiles" to expand the given states and find their successors.
-The problem is explained in the "Puzzle Manual" PDF.
+In the simpler version of the 8 Puzzle problem, a breadth-first search algorithm is used to solve the problem.
+The algorithm uses the tiles library to expand a given state and find its successors.
+The problem is explained in the manual.